lindbrook/packageRank/README.md

     >         date packages downloads          rank percentile
     > 1 2020-12-30     ergm       292 873 of 20,077       95.6

-If you had manually specified the date, you’d get an additional warning:
+If you had specified the date, you’d get an additional warning:

 ``` r
 packageRank(packages = "ergm", date = "2021-01-01")